rkotze/rkotze.github.io/_posts/2018-05-15-hoc-vs-render-props-reactjs.md

 }
 ```

-To find out more read my post on [understanding how higher-order components](/coding/understanding-higher-order-components).
+To find out more read, my post on [understanding how higher-order components](/coding/understanding-higher-order-components).

 What does HOC solve?

 - Importantly they provided a way to reuse code when using ES6 classes.
 - No longer have method name clashing if two HOC implement the same one.
-- It is easy to make small reusable units of code supporting single responsibility principle.
+- It is easy to make small reusable units of code, thereby supporting the single responsibility principle.
-- Apply multiple HOC applied to one component by composing the functions.
-The readability can be improved by using a compose function.
+- Apply multiple HOCs to one component by _composing_ the functions - this can improve readability.

-You can start to see similarities downsides between _mixins_ and _HOC_:
+You can start to see similarities in the downsides for both _mixins_ and _HOC_:

 - There is still an indirection issue, however, not about which HOC is changing the state but which one is providing a certain prop.
 - It is possible two HOC could be using the same prop meaning one would overwrite the other silently.